obriencj/ai-madness-auth-demo/README.md

 ### Adding New Features
-1. Backend: Add routes in `backend/app.py`
+1. Backend: Add routes in `backend/app/` package
 2. Frontend: Add templates in `frontend/templates/`
 3. Update docker-compose.yml if new services are needed